 As you learned above Sqoop vs Flume, are primarily two Data Ingestion tools used is the Big Data world.
 If you need to ingest textual log data into Hadoop/HDFS then Flume is the right choice for doing that.
 If your data is not regularly generated then Flume will still work but it will be an overkill for that situation.
 Similarly, Sqoop is not the best fit for event-driven data handling.

-This has been a guide to differences between Sqoop vs Flume.
-Here we have discussed Sqoop vs Flume head to head comparison, key difference along with infographics and comparison table.
+This has been a guide to the differences between Sqoop vs Flume.
+Here we have discussed Sqoop vs Flume head-to-head comparison, key differences along with infographics, and comparison table.
 You may also look at the following articles to learn more –